An introduction to 2d conformal field theory: Introduction

-In particular, Calabi-Yau sigma-models are described by $\cN=2$ superconformal field theories.
-It was discovered that $\cN=2$ superconformal field theories associated to a pair of Calabi-Yau manifolds are equivalent.
-The existence of such pairs of Calabi-Yau manifolds with specified properties is known to mathematicians as the \textbf{mirror symmetry}, which is now the active subject in mathematics.
+In particular, Calabi-Yau sigma models are described by $\mathcal{N}=2$ superconformal field theories.
+It was discovered that $\mathcal{N}=2$ superconformal field theories associated with pairs of Calabi-Yau manifolds are equivalent, a phenomenon known in mathematics as \textbf{mirror symmetry}.
+This equivalence indicates that two Calabi-Yau manifolds, although topologically distinct, yield the same physical theory, leading to significant advances in both mathematics and theoretical physics.

-Moreover, the equivalence between string theory on an anti-de Sitter space and conformal field theories was proposed, which is called the \textbf{AdS/CFT correspondence}.
-For example, this correspondence states that the non-perturbative definition of superstring theory of type IIB on AdS${}_5$ is described by the four-dimensional $\cN=4$ superconformal field theory.
-The AdS/CFT correspondence has been extensively studied in the last two decades, and now it has a huge impact on various areas in physics.
+Moreover, the relationship between string theory on anti-de Sitter (AdS) spaces and conformal field theories led to the proposal of the \textbf{AdS/CFT correspondence}.
+This duality posits that a string theory defined on an AdS space is equivalent to a conformal field theory on the boundary of that space.
+For instance, the correspondence suggests that the non-perturbative formulation of type IIB superstring theory on AdS${}_5 \times S^5$ is captured by the four-dimensional $\mathcal{N}=4$ superconformal field theory.
+The AdS/CFT correspondence has been extensively studied over the past decades, significantly impacting various fields of physics, including quantum gravity, particle physics, and condensed matter theory.